 Command Line Heroes

 It’s an original show from Red Hat focusing mainly on Open Source movement and its origins.
-Definitely worth listening to for all the fans of the Penguin OS.
+Definitely worth listening to for all the fans of the GNU/Linux.
 It’s released less frequent than shows above (I believe every two weeks or so).

 This Week in Tech